eradiate/eradiate/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request 🦾
+name: "Feature request \U0001F9BE"
 about: Tell us about features that are missing
 title: ''
-labels: ['enhancement 🦾']
+labels: ''
 assignees: ''

 ---

 # Feature request